LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/Common/common-concepts.md

 When the Text mode is used, a text-to-text search is performed:

-* With a [CMS knowledge base with AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html) or a [CMS knowledge base without AI](knowledge-base-cms-knowledge-bases-cms-kbs-without-liveperson-ai.html), the search algorithm checks the consumer's input against the title and tags.
+* With a [CMS knowledge base with AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html), the search algorithm checks the consumer's input against the title and tags.
 * With a [LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-introduction.html), the search algorithm checks the consumer's input against the title, summary, detail, [Knowledge Base intents](knowledge-base-liveperson-knowledge-bases-introduction.html#knowlege-base-intents-versus-domain-intents) (intent qualifiers), and tags.

 ### Scoring and thresholds